Nike's next-season styles are up to 25% off right now

 Nike Air Max Bella TR 2 ($68.97, originally $80; nike.com)

-If circuits, bootcamp and CrossFit are your kind of workout, these Air Max Bellas were practically designed for you.
-Rather than a more traditional running shoe, these trainers are made from breathable fabric and great stability for station workouts and weightlifting.
+If circuits, boot camp and CrossFit are your kind of workout, these Air Max Bellas were practically designed for you.
+Rather than a more traditional running shoe, these trainers are made from breathable fabric and offer great stability for station workouts and weightlifting.

 Women’s Jersey Dress Nike Sportswear ($52.97, originally $70; nike.com)

 Just because you want to athleisure it up at home doesn’t mean you have to have a waistband (*shudders*).
-This easy, breezy Nike dress has a cute color-blocked design and soft jersey fabric that keeps things cool on hot summer afternoons.
+This easy, breezy Nike dress has a cute colorblocked design and soft jersey fabric that keeps things cool on hot summer afternoons.

 Nike Victory Training Tights ($44.97, originally $60; nike.com)